aneeshharwalkar/personal-portfolio-dashboard/README.md

 # Portfolio Dashboard

-This project is a personal portfolio dashboard concept for tracking stocks, market movers, watchlist activity, and upcoming earnings.
-It was built as a learning project and is my first hands-on experience using AI-assisted development tools, including v0 and Cursor AI.
+This project is a personal portfolio dashboard concept built entirely using AI-assisted development tools, specifically v0 and Cursor AI.
+It was created as a learning-focused personal project to explore the capabilities of these tools, understand their limitations, and gain hands-on experience with AI-driven UI prototyping, code generation, and iteration.
+In parallel, the project served as practice for core Git workflows, including repository setup, version control, and pushing code to GitHub.

 ## Overview

 The dashboard is built with Next.js and TypeScript using a modular, card-based layout and sidebar navigation.
-The main page provides a high-level portfolio overview, followed by sections for daily performance, stock news, earnings, and watchlist insights.
-All data is currently mocked to keep the focus on layout, structure, and component design.
+The main page presents a high-level portfolio summary, followed by sections for daily performance, market movers, industry trends, and diversification suggestions.
+All data is currently mocked to keep the focus on layout design, component structure, and overall user experience rather than live data integration.

-This project was created to explore how v0 can speed up UI prototyping and how Cursor AI can support development through code generation, refactoring, and rapid iteration.
+This project intentionally emphasizes experimentation with v0 for rapid UI generation and Cursor AI for code refinement, restructuring, and learning modern frontend patterns through AI-assisted development.

 ## Features

 - Portfolio overview with performance summary
 - Personal and market-wide daily movers
-- News section scoped to owned or watched stocks
+- Industry and sector trend insights
-- Upcoming earnings section
+- AI-style diversification suggestions
 - Watchlist, search, and notifications pages
-- Modular components designed for future API integration
+- Modular component architecture designed for extension

 ## Tech Stack